textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 ### Task 2: Run the device simulator

 In this task, you will register, activate, and connect all devices.
 You will then leave the simulator running so that you can launch the console app and start sending cloud-to-device messages.
+If you currently have the device simulator running from an earlier task, you may stop it and perform the following steps.
+Alternatively, you could skip to step 6 and interact with your currently active devices.

 1. Within the **SmartMeterSimulator** Visual Studio solution, right-click the **SmartMeterSimulator** project, select **Debug**, then select **Start new instance** to run the device simulator.